rdegges/stormpath-express-ajax-sample/README.md

 # Stormpath Express AJAX Sample

+**NOTE**: This example is NO LONGER VALID.
+Since this was built, the Stormpath Express.js library has significantly changed.
+Please only use this project as a reference for historical purposes.

 A StormPath/Express app with custom registration routes (disabling the built-in stuff).

  - A POST /register route which takes in the user data, and creates an account.